 - Identify resources to be leveraged as match and the status of that match (confirmed, pending, etc.) Resources listed as match should be confirmed or accessible within 60 days of the contract date.
-Applicants should demonstrate community and regional commitment to the proposed project by combining ARC resources with a diverse array of match types (cash, in-kind, loans, etc.) and sources (public, private, philanthropic, etc.). - Submit complete and detailed budget and budget narratives: - o All items included in the budget and budget narrative must align with each other. - o All items included in the budget and budget narrative (including personnel, fringe benefits, travel, equipment, supplies, contractual, minor construction, other and indirect charges) must align with the project as described. - o All items in the budget narrative are detailed and reflected in the budget. - Complete appropriate SF-424 forms.
+Applicants should demonstrate community and regional commitment to the proposed project by combining ARC resources with a diverse array of match types (cash, in-kind, loans, etc.) and sources (public, private, philanthropic, etc.). - Submit complete and detailed budget and budget narratives: - o All items included in the budget and budget narrative must align with each other. - All items included in the budget and budget narrative (including personnel, fringe benefits, travel, equipment, supplies, contractual, minor construction, other and indirect charges) must align with the project as described. - o All items in the budget narrative are detailed and reflected in the budget. - Complete appropriate SF-424 forms. - Note: The project budget should reflect the full funding request with that amount allocated across the project period.